NVIDIA/NVFlare/examples/advanced/nlp-ner/README.md

 The combination of `-c` and `-gpu`/`-t` controls the resource allocation.

 ## Results on four clients
 In this example, we run four clients on 2 GPUs with 4 threads.
-The minimum GPU memory requirement is 10 GB.
+The minimum GPU memory requirement is 10 GB per GPU.
 We put the workspace in `/tmp` folder
 ```
 nvflare simulator jobs/bert_ncbi -w /tmp/nvflare/workspaces/bert_ncbi -n 4 -gpu 0,1,0,1
 ```